JamesTsay-12/blog-site/_posts/2025-08-12-Targeted-Colon-Cancer-treatment-status.md

 ---
 # KRAS-Mutated Colorectal Cancer: New Treatments, Realities, and What to Expect

-This article is in progress
+This article is in progress and information is updated as of **8/12/25**

 > **Disclaimer:**